abinit/abinit/doc/tutorial/compilation.md

 In this case, we are using version "9.0.2" but you may want to download latest production version to take advantage of new features and benefit from bug fixes.
 Once you got the tarball, uncompress it by typing:

 ```sh
 tar -xvzf abinit-9.0.2.tar.gz
 ```

-Then go into the newly-created *abinit-9.0.2* directory and take some time to read the `INSTALL` file.
+Then go into the newly created *abinit-9.0.2* directory and take some time to read the `INSTALL` file.

 Now let's try to build ABINIT.
 Before actually starting the compilation, type: